1969 Chevelle Trivia

 »» When a 300 Deluxe coupe or sport coupe was ordered with the RPO Z15 SS Equipment option, the tail lamp housings used were the same as the Malibu series.
 See 1969 Chevelle SS396.

 »» Two additional body colors, Monaco/Hugger Orange and Daytona Yellow were available only on SS396-optioned Chevelles.
 Monaco/Hugger Orange carried a trim tag code of 72 and Daytona Yellow was coded 76.
 Any Chevelle with either of these two codes on the trim tag is a true SS396 Chevelle.
 These colors were available on ANY 1969 Chevelles but would have to be ordered under the Fleet & Special Order system and would NOT have 72 or 76 on the trim tag but rather a DuPont mixing formula (926-99616 for Monaco/Hugger Orange and 926-99568 or Daytona Yellow) would be shown or simply a dash character (-) indicating a special order paint (RPO ZP3).
+Both special SS396-only colors were still a $42.15 option.

 »» Headrests were mandated by federal law with a January 1, 1969 effective date.
 Any 1969 Chevelle produced before that date had the option of removing the headrests under RPO AR1 if the buyer wished.
 Only 774 buyers chose this option.